f1tenth/f1tenth_doc/getting_started/software_setup/software_jetson.rst

 .. image:: img/jetson/jetson04.png

+#.
 Turn the *SYS PWR switch S1* to the left.
+#.
+Plug in the battery in.
+#.
 Turn the powerboard on.

 The monitor shall display some text in a terminal window.

 Note that the display and keyboard are separate from the **Pit/Host** computer.
 You essentially have two separate computers set up side by side at this point: the **TX2** and the **Pit/Host** computer.